SM 18x150 [2xM5] / N42 - magnetic roller

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in advanced technologically fields – find application in hard drives, electric motors, medical devices or various technologically advanced devices.
+- Significant importance in advanced technologically fields – are used in hard drives, electric drive mechanisms, medical equipment or very advanced devices.

 Disadvantages of neodymium magnets: